Frequently asked questions

 How much is training?

-Training twice a week is only £32 per month which works out to only £4 per class.
-Or you can choose to train unlimited which is only £45 per month which works out to be £3.75 per class or less if you train three or more times per week.
+Training twice a week is only £45 per month which works out to only £4.50 per class.
+Or you can choose to train unlimited which is only £57 per month Which is even more economical for those really looking to hot house their progress.

 To find out more about our fees structure please visit our fees page http://dojo.shinkyu.co.uk/karate/fees/